bensivo/mapo/packages/mapo-infra/README.md

     task apply
     ```

-Then run the ansible playbook in "mapo-configure" to install nginx and configure the VM to host it as a static site
+Then run the ansible playbook in "mapo-infra-configure" to install nginx and configure the VM to host it as a static site